virkillz/sveltex/README.md

 Building web using Phoenix is fun.
 Creating component using Svelte is fun.

-Imagine we can just create svelte component, save it as `wizard.svelte` inside our `/assets/js/svelte` and anytime we need it inside out layout, just call it like so:
+Imagine we can just create svelte component, save it as `component_name.svelte` inside our `/assets/js/svelte` and anytime we need it inside our layout, we can just call it like so:

-`<%= Sveltex.render "name_of_component", %{props_as_map: ""} %>`
+`<%= Sveltex.render "component_name", %{props_as_map: ""} %>`

 Sveltex does exactly this.

 ## Install in 4 easy step.

-This library works well with Phoenix 1.4.12
+This library works well with Phoenix 1.4.12 and above.
+(Last time tested with Phoenix 1.5.9)
-The difference between previous 1.4. version is replacing `uglify` with `terser`.

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `sveltex` to your list of dependencies in `mix.exs`: